-At last, Jaymes motioned to her.
-“Be ready.
+At last, it was time and she motioned to Jaymes.
+Her husband nodded to her.
+“Alright.
 I’m going to set the black powder.”
 He jumped down into a gathered group of hay bales, and brushing himself off, her husband began walking through the square.
 He walked right past Ariadna.
 There was no one on top of her at the moment, and as he passed, she jerked slightly.
 He must have said something to her… but he didn’t stop walking.
-He kept going… walking right past her.
+He kept going, walking right past her.

 “Go!” he yelled.
 “Go!
 Go!
 Go!”
 If that wasn’t the signal, she didn’t know what ever would be.
 With a nudge for Nira to follow her, Kaya grabbed the edge of the roof and swung herself down to the ground, hitting heavily in her armor and and beginning to run towards Ariadna.
 Kaya drew her sword, the steel shining her hand, just as the first cry of alarm sounded out…

 A loud explosion rocked the town.
 The sound of falling stone was suddenly the only thing she could hear as rubble rained down all around her.
 The temple of Karn abruptly had a giant hole in the side of it, and was on fire.
 As Kaya hoped, all of the faithful guards and followers of Karn went running to the temple.